jjjutla/Melobyte/README.md

 # Workflow
 ## - [Rust] Smart Contracts:
-- An implementation of ERC721 token demonstrating how to convert and ethereum standard to Soroban. https://docs.openzeppelin.com/contracts/2.x/api/token/erc721
+- An implementation of [ERC721](https://docs.openzeppelin.com/contracts/2.x/api/token/erc721) token demonstrating how to convert and ethereum standard to Soroban.
-- A contract that uses the converted ERC721 implementation.
+- A [contract](https://github.com/jjjutla/Melobyte/blob/main/erc721/src/lib.rs) that uses the converted ERC721 implementation.
 - A [marketplace](https://github.com/jjjutla/Melobyte/blob/main/mlh-marketplace/src/lib.rs) contract that performs trust-less validation and execution of NFT trades.

 ## - [Bash] Deployment and Initialization Scripts:
-- A collection of Bash scripts that fascilitate th deployment and initialization of the smart contract and deployments if the local standalone network
+- A collection of Bash [scripts](https://github.com/jjjutla/Melobyte/tree/main/melobyte-contract) that fascilitate the deployment and initialization of the smart contract and deployments if the local standalone network

 ## - [Astro] Font end implementation:
 - Developed using Astro, mainly as it was a new learning experiance working with this framework and is more flexible, which allowed me to build UI with any popular component library.